How automation and orchestration tie together the composable infrastructure

 Thome emphasizes that DevOps and composable infrastructure work together naturally.
 The best of the current generation of developers grew up with the cloud as their natural computing home.
 For them, the features of composable infrastructure are as standard a workplace baseline as working air conditioning and a favorable mass-transit location.

 "Software is still eating the world," writes TechCrunch contributor Jeetu Patel.
-Modern apps thrive in the well-orchestrated environment of composable infrastructure.
+Modern applications thrive in the well-orchestrated environment of composable infrastructure.
 In the airline industry, for example, incremental revenues come from software-defined services such as in-flight wireless delivery and expedited luggage handling.
 To achieve these higher-order benefits, IT must get orchestration right.

 Lessons for leaders: Composability is the future